 We each grab a corner of his clothes and drag him off.
 Nice fabric—too fine for his sort.
 Ah well, rebels want to end all that, sumptuary laws and so forth, and I can't say as I blame them on that count.
 I wouldn't be out here hiding corpses in the fog if I didn't see eye to eye with the Egalitarians on most things, much more than Meritocracy.
 This one, though, must've gone too far, for his own kind to gun him down like that.
 Can't say as I blame them for that, either.

 I steer the others to the smoky corner of the yard.
 Over here, where we incinerate dead livestock and the butcher's offal.
 “Burn him with his luck-dolls and his prayer-cloth,” I tell the others gruffly.
-“We don’t a haunt on the grounds.”
+“We don’t want a haunt on the grounds.”
 Then, thinking a moment, I add, “Throw in the tobacco, too—better for him and us that way.”
-Then, as they pile the tinder on him, I say, “Oh hell, just burn him with everything but the pocketknife and bullets—we don’t need those drugs.”
-The sparks in the tinder start to stretch into flames, licking up the tinder, casting a lifelike glow to the young but ravaged face.
+Then, as they pile the wood on him, I say, “Oh hell, just burn him with everything but the pocketknife and bullets—we don’t need those drugs.”
+The sparks in the tinder start to stretch into flames, licking up the kindling, casting a lifelike glow to the young but ravaged face.

 The others look to me.
 “Go on,” I say.
 “Close down the house and then off to your beds.
 I’ll stand watch over the fire.
 Tell the master that a pig died, if he sees the flames and asks; he never visits the sty.
 We'll add this poor fool’s ashes to the compost in the morning.”)